 How to round down in Python

-Learn to round down in Python.
-Discover methods, tips, real-world applications, and how to debug common errors in this complete guide.
+Learn how to round down in Python using various methods.
+Explore real-world applications, tips, and how to debug common rounding errors.

-You often need to round down numbers in Python for tasks like financial modeling or data analysis.
-Python provides several built-in functions to help you perform this operation with precision.
+Python developers often need to round numbers down, especially for financial calculations and data analysis.
+The language offers several built-in functions to handle this task with precision.

 Using math.floor() to round down numbers